Archive for March, 2008

 Left hemicolectomy

 This is a summary of a video I’ve made of a left hemicolectomy.
-The video is published on www.oncolex.no with Norwegian commentaries.
-Hopefully this summary will make it easier for you non-Norwegian readers out there to watch the video.
-Read more »
+The video is published on www.oncolex.org. « Read the rest of this entry »

 Video summary: Low anterior resection